 What Is Iridocorneal Endothelial Syndrome (ICE)?

-Iridocorneal endothelial syndrome (ICE) is a rare eye condition whose three main features include:
+Iridocorneal endothelial syndrome (ICE) is a rare eye condition.
+The three main features of ICE include:

 Who is at Risk for Iridocorneal Endothelial Syndrome (ICE)?

-Women are diagnosed with iridocorneal endothelial syndrome more often than men.
+Women get ICE more often than men.
 The syndrome is usually diagnosed in midlife.
 Typically, ICE affects only one eye.

-Though the causes of ICE are not fully known, some physicians believe the syndrome may be triggered by a virus, such as herpes simplex, that then causes the cornea to swell.
+The causes of ICE are not fully known.
+Some ophthalmologists believe a virus, like herpes simplex, may trigger it.
+The virus then causes the cornea to swell.

-People with iridocorneal endothelial syndrome may have pain or blurry vision in one eye or notice changes in the iris or pupil.
-An exam by an ophthalmologist will generally show changes in the iris, swelling of the cornea and increased pressure in the eye (glaucoma).
+People with ICE may have pain or blurry vision in one eye or notice changes in the iris or pupil.

-An ophthalmologist will perform a complete eye exam and some other basic tests to diagnose iridocorneal endothelial syndrome.
+An ophthalmologist will perform a complete eye exam and some other tests to diagnose ICE.